 We have worked in most locations for 20 years or more.
 That means we know the community, and they know us, welcoming us each summer with open arms.
 Solid partnerships mean we are able to learn about the true needs of the community, and have an insider’s glimpse into their culture.

-Each program is led by a Director and up to five other leaders, maintaining a staff-to-student ratio of 1 to 4 or 5.
+Each program is led by a Director and up to five other leaders, maintaining a leader-to-student ratio of 1 to 4 or 5.
 The hiring process is competitive, requiring that all leaders have reference and background checks, extensive training, and first aid certifications.
 Leaders include teachers, outdoor educators, Masters and Ph.D. students, returned Peace Corps volunteers, carpenters, and other professionals.

 Senior Program Director